-The Office of Financial Aid at OLLU understands the pressures you FINANCIAL AID and your family face in financing a college education.
+The Financial Aid Office at OLLU understands the pressures you and your family face in financing a college education.
 Sometimes students mistakenly assume they cannot afford the quality education offered by a private university.

 Qualified students who desire the excellent educational opportunities OLLU offers should not have to settle for less because of cost.
 This is why we make available a broad range of financial aid programs based on students' needs and qualifications.
-The Office of Financial Aid makes every effort to provide the difference between what you and your family can contribute to your education and the actual cost of attending the University.
+The Financial Aid Office makes every effort to provide the difference between what you and your family can contribute to your education and the actual cost of attending the University.